ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 export context string for request and response encryption, respectively.

 Future specifications may repurpose the encapsulation mechanism described in
+{{hpke-encapsulation}}.
+This requires that the specification define a new media type.
+The encapsulation process for that content type can follow the same process, using new constant strings for the HPKE info and exporter context inputs.

-{{hpke-encapsulation}}, provided that the content type of the encrypted payload is appropriately reflected in the HPKE info and context strings.
-For example, if a future specification were to use the encryption mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string SHOULD be "application/dns-message request" for request encryption, and the HPKE export context string should be "application/dns-message response" for response encryption.
+For example, a future specification might encapsulate DNS messages, which use the "application/dns-message" media type {{?RFC8484}}.
+In the definition of a new, encrypted media type, the specification might define the use of string "application/dns-message request" (plus a zero byte and the header for the full value) for request encryption and the string "application/dns-message response" for response encryption.

 # IANA Considerations